nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-architecture-components/database-architecture.md

 A database system providing high availability.
 Each solution has its own options for this, therefore we can't go into further details here.

 Best performances are obtained using **MongoDB** because it is a document based database.
 It is built to manage large volumes and is highly scalable.
-Moreover, using MongoDB allows you to manage key/value stores, and therefore avoid a Redis deployment.

 If you have no choice but relying on a SQL based database, then go for PostgreSQL.